Middleware

 Passing Parameters from Middleware to Controller

-Sometimes the controller needs to use data generated in the middleware.
-In this case, we can pass parameters to the controller by adding attributes to the $request
+Sometimes the controller needs to use data generated in the middleware; in this case, we can add properties to the $request

 Middleware